 White noise for baby sleep can help a child (and a parent) get through the night even if they’ve yet to master baby sleep itself.
-That’s because white noise can act as a cue — conditioning them into a sense of drowsiness.
+That’s because white noise can condition babies into a sense of drowsiness.
 White noise is particularly effective at eliciting a Pavlovian reaction, which is why white noise baby machines are so popular among parents struggling to get some rest.
-But not all white noise machines are created equal and making one of them work for a child is not as simple as hitting the on-switch.
+But not all white noise machines are created equal.

 “Any time you bring any sort of thing into your baby’s environment, you need to make sure it’s safe,” explains Elizabeth Murray, M.D., a pediatric emergency physician.
 “We don’t necessarily think of white noise as being loud, but some of those machines can be very loud.”